szinger65/Hockey-Match-Predictor/README.md

 # NHL Standings Predictor 🏒

 An hockey analytics engine that uses **Random Forest Regression** to predict future NHL standings.
-Unlike traditional models that only look at points, this project leverages underlying "play-driving" metrics (Corsi, Fenwick, and Expected Goals) to identify teams that are overperforming or underperforming.
+Unlike traditional models that only look at points, this project leverages underlying play-driving metrics (Corsi, Fenwick, and Expected Goals) to identify teams that are overperforming or underperforming.

 ## 🚀 Key Features
 * **Predictive Modeling:** Uses a Random Forest Regressor trained on 15+ years of NHL game data.
 * **Expansion-Aware:** Handles the entry of new teams (Vegas, Seattle) dynamically.
 * **Backtesting Engine:** Includes a built-in evaluator to test model accuracy against historical seasons.
-* **Advanced Metrics:** Incorporates `xG%`, `Corsi%`, and `Fenwick%` to account for "puck luck" and regression to the mean.
+* **Advanced Metrics:** Incorporates `xG%`, `Corsi%`, and `Fenwick%` to account for puck luck and regression to the mean.

 ## 📊 Accuracy Metrics
 The model is evaluated using: